echolang/docs/projects/modules.md

 That is a complete project.
 Run `echoc run` in that directory and it finds the manifest, expands the pattern and compiles what it matched.
 The rest of this page is what happens when one module is not enough.

-## Seven attributes, and most days you write three
+## Eight attributes, and most days you write three

-A manifest has exactly seven attributes.
+A manifest has exactly eight attributes.
 Misspell one and you get the list back:

 ```
-module.eco:2: unknown manifest attribute 'source', expected one of: module, version, depends, sources, link, cc, build_dir
+module.eco:2: unknown manifest attribute 'source', expected one of: module, version, depends, sources, target, link, cc, build_dir
 ```

 | | |